niffumau/NeepNeep-DAC-Attiny85/README.md

                       assumes standard 44-byte PCM headers as per your Audacity workflow; test with hexdump -C output.bin | head for clean 8-bit samples post-header

+I created a script for this, I will have to include it.

+## Installation/Programming

+I use VSCode. and the USBASP programmer.

+1. For new ATtiny13a's, you will most likely have to set the fuses.
+    In VSCode, the platformio button.
+Go under attiny85 > Platform > Setfuses

+2. Upload the code.
+    In VSCode, the platformio button.
+Go under attiny85 > General > Upload

+## Programming the Flash chip

+I use a flash chip programmer to program the chip ch341 and i use a chip to clip on the chip.
+On the neepneep board i ground the ATtiny85's reset pin using a wire to jumper on the programming interface pin thing between R and G (they are next to eachother.)